pimlicolabs/alto/scripts/README.md

 ### Running

-To run the local instance use this command.
+To run the local instances use this command.

 ```console
 ./run-local-fork.sh --rpc-url <rpc> --block-num <some-block> ...